webvice/settled-test/README.md

 - I have used redux for the first time, so it's a learning curve for me.
 - In 2-4 weeks i will be comfortable with it.
 - I did try redux-saga but it seemed bit difficult so i have not used it for now.
+- I have not worked much with testing frameworks so i have just implemented basic tests.